awsdocs/aws-javascript-developer-guide-v2/doc_source/resources.md

 # Additional Resources<a name="resources"></a>

-The following links provide additional resources you can use with the SDK for JavaScript\.
+The following links provide additional resources you can use with the [AWS SDK for JavaScript](aws-jsdk-reference.md)\.

 ## JavaScript SDK Forum<a name="aws-jsdk-forum"></a>